Science Field Trips in Connecticut

 This multi-faceted science and nature center offers a variety of interactive exhibits indoors, short walking trails outdoors, planetarium shows, and staffed programs for upper elementary and lower middle school grades.
 The option to do a brief outdoor activity is great, though it's best to visit when it's not too crowded as the atrium building is loud.

-The Maritime Aquarium is well-suited for large groups of all ages with live animal exhibits, interactives, science and maritime technology and history exhibits, an IMAX theater, and a variety of programs on general science topics and specific Long Island Sound units.
-Bring students to the aquarium touch a shark and stay in touch with their live webcams!
+The Maritime Aquarium is well-suited for large groups of all ages with live animal exhibits, interactives, science and maritime technology and history exhibits and a variety of programs on general science topics and specific Long Island Sound units.

 There's lots to do in Mystic, so you can make Mystic Aquarium a part of your family's vacation itinerary and still have more to do in the area or plan a trip with your class.
 There is a combination of indoor and outdoor exhibits, a boardwalk experience called the Marsh Trek, live sea lion shows, and a 4D theater.
-From encounters with penguins, seals, and beluga whales to programs for K-12 as well as outreach programs, Mystic Aquarium has a lot to offer.
 Since 1975, the Animal Rescue Clinic has been rescuing, rehabilitating and releasing marine animals.
 Plan to peek into their clinic to see their ongoing work.

 Roaring Brook Nature Center